david-lev/pywa/docs/source/content/examples/demo-bots.rst

 🤖 Demo Bots
 ============

-This page contains some examples of bots you can create using pywa.
+This page contains complete, working examples of bots you can create using pywa.
-Every example is a complete working bot that you can run on your own server.

 👋 Hello Bot
 --------------